 For many people, the fear of abandonment is so deeply rooted that it is not possible to deal with it alone.
 In this case, it is necessary to seek the help of a mental health specialist.

 Therapists work with patients on understanding the origin of the fear and establishing strategies that they can use whenever the fear resurfaces.
-Therapy can help people with abandonment issues make a distinction between their vulnerable past self and the confident person they can become.
+Therapy can help people with abandonment issues make a distinction between their vulnerable past selves and the confident person they can become.

 Several different types of therapy are used in dealing with abandonment issues.